grafana/beyla/docs/sources/_index.md

   support Go applications built with a major **Go version no earlier than 3 versions** behind the current stable major release.
 - Administrative access rights to execute Beyla.

+## Limitations

+Beyla has its limitations too.
+It only provides generic metrics and transaction level trace span information.
+Language agents and manual instrumentation is still recommended, so that you can specify the granularity of each part of the code to be instrumented, putting the focus on your critical operations.

+Another limitation to consider is that Beyla requires elevated privileges; not actually a root user, but at least it has to run with the CAP_SYS_ADMIN capability.
+If you run the tool as a container (Docker, Kubernetes…), it has to be privileged.

+Distributed tracing is only supported for Go services, while other programming language support remains on the road-map.

 ## Get started